-You’ll pay around £6,000 for an early example with around 35,000 miles on the clock, or around £7,500 for a 2016 ZOE with the more efficient motor and lower miles.
+You’ll pay around £5,000 for an early example with around 35,000 miles on the clock, or around £7,500 for a 2016-model ZOE with the more efficient motor and lower miles.
 Read our guide to buying a used Renault ZOE here.

-Smart ForTwo Electric Drive
+Smart ForTwo Electric Drive (2014-2019)

-Tesla Model S
+Tesla Model S (2014-present)

 The fastest and probably most famous car on this list, the Model S was the first mainstream effort from the disruptive US manufacturer.
-An electric answer to the likes of the BMW 5 Series and Mercedes E-Class, the Model S was so far ahead of its time that other manufacturers are only just getting round to offering rivals.
+An electric answer to the likes of the BMW 5 Series and Mercedes E-Class, the Model S was so far ahead of its time that other manufacturers are only just getting round to offering credible rivals.

-The Model S has been on sale since 2012, with incremental upgrades and performance-orientated versions added along the way, along with a four-wheel-drive version, increased safety equipment and the addition of the controversial ‘Autopilot’ system.
+The Model S has been on sale in the UK since 2014, with incremental upgrades and performance-orientated versions added along the way.
+Tesla has also launched four-wheel-drive versions, increased safety equipment and added the controversial ‘Autopilot’ system.
 Unlike the majority of cars featured here, even the basic Model S has a range of around 250 miles and a 0-62mph time of just under six seconds.

-It’s worth focusing your search on models from 2015 onwards to get a good level of equipment.
+We'd try to focus our search on models from 2015 onwards to get a good level of equipment.
 While prices start from around £26,500 for a 2014 car, newer versions cost from £30,000 for a higher-mileage 70D example.
-You’ll need at least £60,000 to secure the P90D version with its ‘Ludicrous’ mode, 300-mile range and 2.8-second 0-60mph time, though prices are falling every month.
+You’ll need at least £46,000 to secure the P90D version with its ‘Ludicrous’ mode, 300-mile range and 2.8-second 0-60mph time, though prices are falling every month.
 Read our guide to buying a used Tesla Model S here.

 As it's based on one of the best family hatchbacks available, the e-Golf enjoys great build quality, practicality and comfort as a matter of course.
-It’s not the most engaging drive, but the e-Golf is perfectly suited to family motoring Prices start at around £16,000 for a good 2015 example with 30,000 miles on the clock; £20,000 will buy an even better example with fewer miles, while the best nearly-new cars with the latest power and range upgrades nudge £30,000.
+It’s not the most engaging drive, but the e-Golf is perfectly suited to family motoring Prices start at around £15,000 for a good 2015 example with 30,000 miles on the clock; £17,000 will buy an even better example with fewer miles, while the best nearly new cars with the latest upgrades nudge £30,000.
 Read our guide to buying a used Volkswagen e-Golf here.